floydhub/floyd-docs/docs/examples/dcgan.md

 ### Dataset
 /* TODO: change dataset floydhub page*/
 For this project we will use the [Labeled Faces in the Wild Home](http://vis-www.cs.umass.edu/lfw/) aka LFW for the training.
-Since we are learning in an unsupervised regime, there is not a train/dev/test split, but we use the BCE Loss Error of the Discriminator and Generator as good metric to learn(minmax from GT), moreover we can visualize the generated images every epoch.
+Since we are learning in an unsupervised regime, there is not a train/dev/test split, but we use the BCE Loss Error of the Discriminator and Generator as good metrics to learn(minmax game strategy from Game Theory), moreover we can visualize the generated images every epoch.
 This preprocessed dataset is available publicly on [FloydHub](https://www.floydhub.com/floydhub/datasets/lfw/1).